mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 1. Ren, Mengye, Eleni Triantafillou, Sachin Ravi, Jake Snell, Kevin Swersky, Joshua B. Tenenbaum, Hugo Larochelle, and Richard S. Zemel.
 "Meta-learning for semi-supervised few-shot classification." arXiv preprint arXiv:1803.00676 (2018).

+1. 1.
+Finn, Chelsea, Pieter Abbeel, and Sergey Levine.
+"Model-agnostic meta-learning for fast adaptation of deep networks."
+In International Conference on Machine Learning, pp. 1126-1135.
+PMLR, 2017.
+  - learning and adapting quickly
+    - The key idea: train the initial parameters to maximize performance on a new task after the parameters have been updated through few gradient steps computed with a small data from that new task.
+    - Where it works!
+Why don't everybody used it afterwords!
+    - Contribution: trains a model’s parameters such that a small number of gradient updates will lead to fast learning on a new task.
+  - Prior arts: Learn update function!
+    - MAML: more flexible (loss function and architectures)
+  - MAML
+    - Problem setup:

+1. Weston, Jason, Sumit Chopra, and Antoine Bordes.
+"Memory networks." arXiv preprint arXiv:1410.3916 (2014).

 # UAV